e-apostolidis/RL-DiVTS/README.md

 - and then opening a browser and pasting the returned URL after the execution of the above command in the Terminal
 </div>

-## Model Selection and Evaluation
+## Evaluation and Model Selection
 <div align="justify">

-The top-3 selected key-frames, among all annotators for a given video, were considered as the ground-truth thumbnails for this video.
+Given a test video, the top-3 selected key-frames among all annotators for this video are considered as the ground-truth thumbnails.
 As a side note, through this procedure some videos are associated with more than 3 ground-truth thumbnails, due to the existence of more than 3 key-frames with the same ranking according to the number of selections made by the human annotators.
-Furthermore, in terms of the utilized measure, we quantified the performance of the `RL-DiVTS` method based on a top-3 matching process - i.e., the top-3 selected thumbnails by our method against the top-3 ground-truth thumbnails.
-Finally, we measured the performance when considering only the top-1 machine- and user-selected thumbnails for each video.
-More details about the evaluation protocol can be found in Section 4.1 of our work.
+In terms of the utilized measure we quantify the performance of the `RL-DiVTS` method based on a top-3 matching process - i.e., the top-3 selected thumbnails by our method against the top-3 ground-truth thumbnails.
+In addition, we measure the performance when considering only the top-1 machine- and user-selected thumbnails for each video.
+To reduce the effect of network initialization to the video thumbnail selection performance, all experiments (where each one involves the ten different random splits of the used data) are carried out for ten different random seeds, and in our work we report the average performance and the standard deviation over these runs.
+More details about the adopted evaluation protocol can be found in Section 4.1 of our work.

 The utilized model selection criterion relies on the optimization of a core factor of the training process (i.e., the maximization of the received reward) and enables the selection of a well-trained model by indicating the training epoch.
 To evaluate the trained models of the architecture and automatically select a well-trained one, define:
  - the [`h5_file_path`](evaluation/compute_P%40k.py#L12) in [`compute_P@k.py`](evaluation/compute_P%40k.py),